General FAQs about MSA Program at CCSU

 A: Students with a degree in accounting will take six required courses (18 credits) and four elective courses (12 credits) in the MSA @ CCSU.

 Q: How many credits is MSA @ CCSU?

 A: It depends.
 Students with a bachelor's degree in accounting will be required to complete 30 credits.
 Students with other bachelor's degrees will be required to complete nine undergraduate accounting courses which are foundational to success in the MSA program if they have not already completed those courses.
 The maximum number of credits a student [with an undergraduate degree] would need to take is 57.
 See the Admission Standard and Curriculum webpage of the MSA Program.
-Note that if you have a bachelor's degree other than in accounting and your primary purpose of attending this program is to meet the 150-credit education requirement to become a certified public accountant in your state, you may wish to contact your state board of accountancy based on your particular circumstances, or contact the MSA program director.
+Note that if you have a bachelor's degree other than in accounting and your primary purpose of attending this program is to meet the 150-credit education requirement to become a certified public accountant in your state, you may wish to contact your state board of accountancy based on your particular circumstances, or contact the Associate Director of Graduate Programs.

 Q: How long will it take me to graduate?

 A: It depends.
 Full–time students can finish in about one year.
 Part-time students can finish in eighteen months by completing two courses per semester.
 Others may decide to go at their own pace because of family and work commitments.
 We support what's best for you!

 Q: How much does it cost to apply?